azton/minimal_fsdp/README.md

 --model: The model to use.
 Currently, only 'mingpt' is supported.
 --run_name: The name of the run; will be used to label checkpoints.
 --vocab_size: The size of the vocabulary to use.
 Tokenizer dependent.
 --seq_len: The sequence length to use.
         Data in /data is already tokenized to 256, so anything <256 will work with it.
 --num_heads: Number of attention heads in the multi-head attention of the model
 --num_layers: number of layers
 --embed_size: embedding dimension of the model
---restart_checkpoint_file: If you want to restart from a checkpoint, provide the path to it here.
+--restart_checkpoint_file: If you want to restart from a checkpoint,
+        provide the path to it here.

 ```
 ### FSDP args:
 ```
---sharding: The sharding strategy to use.  choose from full-shard, grad-shard, no-shard, hybrid-full-shard, hybrid-grad-shard
+--sharding: The sharding strategy to use.
+        Choose from full-shard, grad-shard, no-shard, hybrid-full-shard, hybrid-grad-shard
---precision: The precision to use.  choose from 'float32', 'bf16'.  bf16 is highly recommended.
+--precision: The precision to use.  choose from 'float32', 'bf16'.
+        bf16 is highly recommended.
 --cpu_offload: Whether to offload the optimizer and model parameters to CPU.
 --activation_checkpoints: Whether to use activation checkpointing.
         Gradients won't be stored, but recalculated in .backward() call.
---meta_init: For large models that wont fit on CPU/GPU memory, will use meta initialization to reduce memory footprint.
+--meta_init: For large models that wont fit on CPU/GPU memory,
+        will use meta initialization to reduce memory footprint.

 ```
 ### Training args:
 ```
 --train_data/--val_data: path to the training/validation data respectively.
 --max_epochs: The maximum number of epochs to train for.
         If set to `<0`, will skip training and only evaluate.
 --lr: The learning rate to use.
 --dropout: The dropout to use in FFNs.
 --batch_size: The batch size to use.
 This is the batch size per GPU.